Kucciii/Kucciii/README.md

 - 👀 I’m interested in developing Minecraft Servers and Plugins
 - 🌱 I’m currently learning how to develop minecraft plugins
 - 📫 You can reach me on Discord @Kucci#5293 or Instagram @kucciuwu
+- 🍩 You can see my spigot profile at https://www.spigotmc.org/members/kucciii.1448214/
 - 😃 I love watching anime

 <!---